flybywiresim/docs/docs/start/reported-issues.md

     - See our guide to [convert liveries](convert-liveries.md)
     - Visit Flightsim.to with updated liveries [here](https://flightsim.to/c/liveries/flybywire-a32nx/)

+* Due to changes in the way flap lift is modelled, the plane may bounce when transitioning between certain flaps settings (flaps 1 to flaps 2 and flaps 3 to flaps FULL).
+    - The stable version is less affected than the development version.

 * In development/experimental versions, the engine startup sound is bugged due to a fuel flow issue.
 This will be fixed when engine startup procedures will be implemented.